Feeeeddmmmeee/dora/README.md

-## About
+## :book: About
 Dora is a simple terminal file explorer written in bash.

 > [!NOTE]
 > The project's developement has just started and most features are yet to be added.